-As shown in Fig. 2B, the intersection of all databases contains only two human proteins (i.e., 3-phosphoinositide-dependent protein kinase 1, carbonic anhydrase 2, and one rat protein, prostaglandin-endoperoxide synthase 2) because of the cross reference of the resources.
-Chembl and DTC are the most comprehensive drug-target bioactivity resources based on manual curation (more than 1.9 million chemicals and 13,000 protein targets); therefore, it was expected that they have the highest number of intersected proteins for celecoxib.
-At the same time, the other databases used experimental evidence to explore targets of drugs.
-Only six proteins have been identified as celecoxib targets using ST, DB, and PDP so far.
-On the other hand, the main subject of celecoxib studies is to study the effects of this drug on the heart and circulatory system; hence, researchers focused on exploring new off targets on related organs and tissues.
-Although celecoxib can simply pass through the blood-brain barrier, its impacts on the brain and CNS have not been well described.
-Here, we focused on a minute part of CNS (i.e., the hippocampus); hence, we did not anticipate to observe a high proportion of intersected protein targets with the other databases.
-However, we found a Ras-associated binding protein (Rab)-2A to be a shared celecoxib-targeted protein between TPPidentified proteins and the PDP database.
-The high amount of expression of Rab-2A in the whole brain has been previously reported (Palasca et al., 2018), which was helpful for our study (Fig. 2; Supplemental File 3).
-This protein can be a clue to explain the association of celecoxib with cancerrelated pathways since Rab-2A is a cancer driver gene product, and it plays a role in promoting tumorigenesis (Luo et al., 2015).
+As shown in Figure 2B, the intersection of all databases contains only two human proteins, i.e., PDPK1, CA2 and one rat protein, Ptgs2, due to the cross-reference of the resources.
+Chembl and DTC are the most comprehensive drug target bioactivity resources based on manual curation (more than 1.9 million chemicals and 13,000 protein targets); therefore, it was expected that they have the highest number of intersected proteins for Celecoxib.
+At the same time the other databases used experimental evidence to explore targets of drugs.
+Only six proteins have been identified as Celecoxib targets using ST, DB, and PDP so far.
+On the other hand, the main subject of celecoxib studies is to study the effects of this drug on the heart and circulatory system; hence researchers focused on exploring new off-targets on related organs and tissues.
+Although Celecoxib can simply pass through the blood-brain barrier (BBB), its impacts on the brain and CNS have not been well described.
+Here, we focused on a minute part of CNS, i.e., the hippocampus; hence we did not anticipate to observe a high proportion of intersected protein targets with the other databases.
+However, we found a Ras-related protein Rab-2A as a shared celecoxib targeted protein between TPP-identified proteins and the PDP database.
+The high amount of expression of Rab-2A in the whole brain has been previously reported (Palasca et al., 2018), which was helpful for our study (Fig. 2-supplementary File 3).
+This protein can be a clue to explain the association of Celecoxib with cancer-related pathways since Rab-2A is a cancer driver gene product, and it plays a role in promoting tumorigenesis (Luo et al., 2015).

-We also investigated the homology of TPP-identified proteins with reported celecoxib targets to explore structural similarities (Fig. 2D).
+We also investigated the homology of TPP-identified proteins with reported Celecoxib targets to explore structural similarities (Fig. 2D).
 The overall similarity of amino acid sequences in both protein groups was represented using a protein homology network.
 In this graph, the thickness of the edges indicates the amino acid identity percentages.
-There were 665 and 3138 pairwise similarities with more than 25% and 10% thresholds.
-Thus, it can be concluded that several of TPP-identified proteins have a close homology with the previously reported celecoxib-targeted proteins.
+There is a 665 and 3138 pairwise similarity with more than 25% and 10% thresholds.
+Thus, it can be concluded that several of TPP-identified proteins have a close homology with the previously reported celecoxib targeted proteins.

-Furthermore, to characterize the related biologic functions of the TPP-identified proteins, we implemented geneenrichment analysis using disease- and pathway-related resources available in EnrichR (Fig. 3).
-The enriched annotations in DisGeNet database include muscular stiffness with the lowest adjusted P value.
-Neurodegenerative diseases, such as Alzheimer disease and epilepsy, and breast cancer-related annotations are also highly enriched in these proteins.
+Furthermore, to characterize the related biological functions of the TPP-identified proteins, we implemented gene enrichment analysis using disease and pathway-related resources available in EnrichR (Fig. 3).
+The enriched annotations in DisGeNet database include muscular stiffness with the lowest adjusted p-value.
+Neurodegenerative diseases such as Alzheimer's disease and epilepsy and breast cancer-related annotations are also highly enriched in these proteins.
 Therefore, it can be a clue for celecoxib to be a potential choice for add-on therapy in these diseases.
-We also assessed other resources, such as MGI, HumanPhen, and PheWeb, for exploring enriched phenotypic annotations in the TPP-identified list of 44 proteins.
-In these databases, terms such as "Broad head," "increased motor neuron number," "Schizophrenia," "psychotic disorders," "acquired hemolytic anemias," and "abnormal thrombopoiesis" showed the lowest adjusted P values.
-In the perspective of pathway enrichment analysis, mRNA processing, such as cytoplasmic ribosomal proteins and splicing factor Nova, regulated synaptic proteins, which were also enriched along with cancer-related pathways, such as interleukin-3, PI3K-Akt-mTOR, and G protein-mediated signaling pathways, which have an importance in cancer, inflammation, and neurodegenerative diseases.
+We also assessed other resources such as MGI, HumanPhen, and PheWeb for exploring enriched phenotypic annotations in the TPP-identified list of 44 proteins.
+In these databases, terms such as Broad head, increased motor neuron number, Schizophrenia, psychotic disorders, acquired hemolytic anemias, and abnormal thrombopoiesis showed the lowest adjusted p-value.
+In the perspective of pathway enrichment analysis, mRNA processing, such as cytoplasmic ribosomal proteins and splicing factor Nova regulated synaptic proteins, were also enriched along with cancer-related pathways such as IL-3, PIK3-Akt-mTOR and G protein-mediated signaling pathways which have an importance in cancer, inflammation, and neurodegenerative diseases.